Kelly Faris: National team career

 Faris was selected to play in the USA Women's Youth Development Festival.
 Eligible players are female basketball players who are in their sophomore or junior in high school.
 The 2007 event took place at the US Olympic Training Center in Colorado Springs, CO.

 Faris was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Buenos Aires, Argentina.
 The event was held in July 2008, when the USA team defeated host Argentina to win the championship.
 Faris helped the team win all five games, assisting on 17 baskets, only one fewer than the team high 18.

 Faris continued on to the USA Women's U19 team which represented the USA in the 2009 U19 World's Championship, held in Bangkok, Thailand in July and August 2009.
 Although the USA team lost the opening game to Spain, they went on to win their next seven games to earn a rematch against Spain in the finals, and won the game 81–71 to earn the gold medal.
 Faris was the high scorer with 13 points in the game against Mali.

+Coaching career

+On April 16, 2026, Faris was hired to serve as an assistant coach for the Chicago Sky of the Women's National Basketball Association.